LollosoSi/bruxism-detector/README.md

 - Run `main_logger` on your computer to start logging, ensure it doesn't go to sleep.
 - Wear the electrodes, power the Arduino and you got a minute to get in bed without beeps.
 - Find the best position that wears your electrodes and cables the least: the Arduino can be mounted on the wall above your head, or move the bedside table behind your head.
 This way the electrode cables are straight from your head to the arduino and you can turn in the bed freely enough
-- Short press the button three times to stop logging.</br>You'll hear a special beep sequence and the processing sketch on your computer will save and close.</br>Unless the packet is lost, in that case try again:</br>UDP can fail.
+- Short press the button three times to stop logging.</br>**Important: to prevent accidental end of tracking, this action is disabled for 15 seconds after dismissing the alarm.**</br>You'll hear a special beep sequence and the processing sketch on your computer will save and close.</br>Unless the packet is lost, in that case try again:</br>UDP can fail.
 Usually not a big deal for this application, critical signals like alarm triggers have ACK packets to avoid this inconvenience.
 - This application is working in multicast at address `239.255.0.1` with ports `4000` (**arduino** sends events here) and `4001` (**arduino** is listening for control codes here).</br>That means you can receive and send control codes from any device in your network, provided that your networks has multicast enabled (standard home networks are okay, android hotspots might not support this).

 ## **Changing detection settings**